Cld543/acs-programs/README.md

 backup feature, and a custom file name option.

 ## dice.py
-A fun program used to simulate dice rolls and optionally display hte results as ASCII characters.
+A fun program used to simulate dice rolls and optionally display the results as ASCII characters.

 ## nato.py
 A script used to translate a string of letters into a string of NATO alphabet terms.